Lluís Companys: Presidency of Catalonia and proclamation of Catalan State

 After the death of Francesc Macià on 25 December 1933, who was presiding over the Generalitat of Catalonia, Companys was elected the successor President of the Generalitat by the Catalan Parliament.
 He appointed a new coalition government composed by the Republican Left of Catalonia and the other left-wing republican and catalanist parties.
 Under his presidency, the Parliament passed laws to improve the living conditions of the popular classes and the petite bourgeoisie.
 One example was the Crop Contracts Law, which protected the tenant farmers and granted them access to the land they were cultivating.
 The law increased tensions, however, after it was contested by the Regionalist League, and it provoked a legal dispute with the Spanish government led by Ricardo Samper.
 Meanwhile, the Generalitat established its own Court of Appeal (Tribunal de Cassació) and assumed executive powers in public order, according as the Statute of Autonomy stipulated.

 On 6 October 1934, with the support of the Worker's Alliance and the pro-independence Escamots, Companys led a Catalan nationalist uprising.
 Companys proclaimed the Catalan State (Estat Català) within the "Spanish Federal Republic".
 The uprising was opposed by both the centrist and conservative Catalan representatives and the new centrist and right-wing republican government, led by Alejandro Lerroux.
 That government included ministers from the political party CEDA, which was considered by many left-wing sectors as nearly fascist.
 The attempt to form the Catalan state was seen as an attempt at a coup d'état, as Companys had revolted against the newly appointed center-right republican government and joined the Asturias miners' attempt at revolution.
 Companys asked Manuel Azaña, who happened to be in Barcelona during the events, to lead the newly proclaimed Spanish Republican government, but Azaña rejected the proposition.
 The proclamation was suppressed by the Spanish army, and the Catalan government members were arrested.
 Companys was sentenced to 30 years in prison.
-After the victory of the left-wing coalition Popular Front in the 1936 election, he was pardoned by the new Spanish government, and the Catalan government was restored.